 Iran Press TV

-Syria has been gripped by deadly violence since March 2011.
-According to reports, the Western powers and their regional allies - especially Qatar, Saudi Arabia and Turkey - are supporting the militants operating inside Syria.
+Syria has been gripped by deadly unrest since 2011.
+According to reports, the Western powers and their regional allies -- especially Qatar, Saudi Arabia, and Turkey -- are supporting the militants operating inside the country.

 |Join the GlobalSecurity.org mailing list|